Chase’s 2021 Cash Back Calendar

 Chase’s 5% Cash-Back Calendar: Trends and Clues

-- In recent years, Chase has set the Freedom card apart by offering 5% cash back on common bills that don’t usually get much attention from other issuers, including your cable TV, cellphone, and streaming service bills.
+- In recent years, Chase has set the Freedom and Freedom Flex cards apart by offering 5% cash back on common bills that don’t usually get much attention from other issuers, including your cable TV, cellphone, and streaming service bills.

 - Unlike some competitors, Chase doesn’t announce a particular quarter’s bonus category until a few weeks before the new quarter starts.
 But the bank tends to bring back many of the same bonus categories year after year.
 Since 2011, for example, Chase has added a gas bonus every single year.
 (In 2019 and 2018, it offered a gas bonus twice: in the winter and in the summer.)
 The bank has also added a grocery bonus every year since 2015.
 Other common bonus categories include department stores, restaurants, drugstores, movie theaters, and wholesale clubs.

 How the Chase Freedom Flex Card Calendar Works

 Rewards cards tend to award 5% cash back more sparingly than 2% and 3%, sometimes offering it on the same one or two purchase categories indefinitely, other times giving cardholders a choice of two categories each quarter, and often imposing a limit on earnings.

 In the case of the Chase Freedom Flex card, cardholders earn 5% cash back on a different combination of purchase categories every quarter, up to $75 per quarter ($300 per year).
 All other purchases earn 1% cash back.
 (In other words, the 5% applies to the first $1,500 of spending in those categories each quarter, and then you’ll earn 1% back on even the bonus categories.)